zarthur/CSCC-Android-Mobile-Applications-Notes/week_12/readme.md

 We're now at a point where we can begin using the database in our app.
 Recall that the *AddressBook* class is responsible for keeping track of all our contacts; this is where we will make our changes.
 To start, let's remove the *mContacts* field and any code that relies on it.
-Next,

 ```java
 public class AddressBook {